marcospgp/marcospgp.github.io/notes.md

 For those, it may be better to scale fonts only and keep spacing the same, as otherwise they could simply use the zoom feature.

+# Email

+When setting up email make sure to [enable SPF, DKIM, and DMARC](https://support.google.com/a/answer/10583557?sjid=7080635252494889890-EU) to properly authenticate messages.
+Use <https://www.dmarctester.com> to test this.

+If unable to send email through a third party client for a Google Workspace account, try enabling "Allow per-user outbound gateways" in the admin panel.
 # General development

 ## Floating point